 Deadlines for Spring admission:

-- October 1 for International applicants;
+- October 1 for International and domestic applicants.

 Deadlines for Fall admission:

-There may be special cases after the deadlines that will merit review for admission and funding.
+For both semesters, there may be special cases after the deadlines that will merit review for admission and funding.

 Entry into the program requires Calculus I, II, and III (MATH 1411, MATH 1312, and MATH 2313), Matrix Algebra (MATH 3323), Principles of Mathematics (MATH 3325), Introduction to Analysis (MATH 3341), Probability (STAT 3330), and Statistics Inference (STAT 4380) or the equivalent of these courses.